Awesomedonut/CMPT-125/README.md

 # CMPT-125
-My code for CMPT 125
+Code archive for CMPT 125